Princess Margarita of Greece and Denmark: Family life and adherence to Nazism

 In 1930, Margarita was 25 when she met Gottfried ("Friedel"), hereditary prince of Hohenlohe-Langenburg, who like her descended from Queen Victoria of the United Kingdom.
-Coming from the House of Hohenlohe, whose states were publicized at the beginning of the 19th century, the prince was heir to a fortune made up of castles, farmland and forests.
+Coming from the House of Hohenlohe, whose states were mediatised at the beginning of the 19th century, the prince was heir to a fortune made up of castles, farmland and forests.
 Margarita and Gottfried fell in love and married on 20 April 1931.
 Organized at Langenburg Castle, their wedding consisted of a double religious ceremony, both Lutheran and Orthodox.
 The occasion was a large family reunion, at which Margarita's mother Alice was not present.
 Among the many guests were the Dowager Queen Marie of Romania and Grand Duchess Victoria Feodorovna of Russia (aunts of the groom) as well as Prince George of Greece and Denmark and Louise, Crown Princess of Sweden (uncle and aunt of the bride).

 Once their marriage was celebrated, Margarita and Gottfried settled at Weikersheim Castle, located not far from the town of Langenburg.
 After a stillbirth in 1933, Margarita gave birth to three children: Kraft (1935–2004), Beatrix (1936–1997), and Georg Andreas (1938–2021).
 Concerned about her mother's fate, Margarita visited her several times in Kreuzlingen, and their reunion was often filled with emotions.
 However, Alice was angry with those close to her for having her placed in an asylum and, once released from there in 1933, she made known her desire to stay away from her family.
 Four years passed before she put an end to her voluntary exile.
 The reconciliation of the princess and her children finally happened in 1937, and Margarita saw her mother for the first time in July.
 A few months later, in November, her sister Cecilie was killed in a plane crash and the family reunited for her funeral in Darmstadt.

 When she was not taking care of those close to her, Margarita was involved in charitable works, which soon earned her the admiration of the inhabitants of the former principality of Hohenlohe-Langenburg.
 Like several members of her entourage, Margarita joined the Nazi Party on 1 May 1937 at the same time as her husband.
 Thereafter, the couple used their family connections to promote the rapprochement of the Nazi regime in the United Kingdom.
 Enlisted in the Wehrmacht, Gottfried participated in the Anschluss in 1938.